Brooks Nader Flaunts Cleavage In Low-Cut Blue Dress On Instagram

 “Empowerment is feeling confident and able to do whatever your heart desires.
 I think beauty is a feeling rather than some external thing.
 There’s beauty is everything.
 I feel my most beautiful when I’m naked.”

-Brooks’ confidence comes through, not just on her Instagram feed but in the newest SI photos.
+Brooks’ confidence comes through, not just on her Instagram feed, but in the newest SI photos.
 Because while the models aren’t naked during the swimwear shoot, a lot of their outfits are very revealing and risqué.

-“A push-up bra is instant confidence, especially under a blazer—that’s my signature look.
-The song that always makes me feel good is “Happy” by Pharrell,” Nader added.
+“A push-up bra is instant confidence, especially under a blazer — that’s my signature look.
+The song that always makes me feel good is ‘Happy’ by Pharrell,” Nader added.

 The model also addressed some myths about her job.

 “The hardest part is pleasing everyone on set involved in the shoot.
-People think I’m sitting pretty all day being pampered—as if!”
+People think I’m sitting pretty all day being pampered — as if!”

 The misconceptions about what models do for a living is likely fueled by their picture-perfect Instagram feeds.
-But it’s true that while it may look like she’s being pampered and that things look easy, that modeling is a grueling and competitive career choice.
+But it’s true that while it may look like she’s being pampered and that things look easy, modeling is a grueling and competitive career choice.